 Time and time again the story of Bilal is used to demonstrate how the concepts of pluralism and racial equality are imbedded in Islam.

-Bilal heard the discussions going back and forth and no doubt decided that a message of mercy, forgiveness and justice was a light and a hope worth clinging to.
-Bilal declared his acceptance of the message of Islam and his life or drudgery and abuse turned into a nightmare of pain.
+Bilal heard the discussions going back and forth and no doubt decided that a message of mercy, forgiveness, and justice was a light and a hope worth clinging to.
+Bilal declared his acceptance of the message of Islam, and his life of drudgery and abuse turned into a nightmare of pain.

 Biographer Ibn Ishaq informs us that Bilal suffered terribly for his immediate acceptance of Muhammad’s message of Islam.
-He was beaten mercilessly, dragged by his neck around the hills of Mecca and made to suffer long periods of starvation and thirst under the scorching Meccan sun.
+He was beaten mercilessly, dragged by his neck around the hills of Makkah, and made to suffer long periods of starvation and thirst under the scorching Makkahn sun.

 The news of this slave came to companions of the Prophet who informed the Messenger of Allah.
 The Prophet sent Sayyidina Abu Bakr (RA) to negotiate the emancipation of Bilal.